naomi1i/web-s02-practice-problems/README.md

 **In order to work on a set of practice problems:**

 1. Clone this repository to your computer.
+(You only need to do this once.)
 2. Open the desired `index.html` file using VSCode.
 3. Open `index.html` using Chrome.